Saber Interactive: History

 In August 2020, Saber Interactive acquired 4A Games, the developers behind the Metro video game series and New World Interactive, the developers of Insurgency: Sandstorm.
 In November 2020, Saber Interactive acquired 34BigThings, Mad Head Games, Nimble Giant Entertainment, Snapshot Games and Zen Studios.
 Former President and CEO of id Software, Todd Hollenshead, joined Saber as Head of Publishing on November 18, 2020.

 Saber and Boss Team Games announced Evil Dead: The Game during The Game Awards 2020.

 In February 2021, Embracer Group announced that they acquired Aspyr and that the developer would be a subsidiary for Saber Interactive.
 The day one purchase price amounts to US$100 million on a cash and debt free basis, where US$60 million is paid in cash and US$40 million is paid in newly issued Embracer B shares.
 An additional consideration of a maximum of US$350 million may be paid under the agreement subject to certain conditions.

 In June 2021, new publishing label Prime Matter announced Saber Interactive was developing a new entry in the Painkiller franchise.

-On June 10, 2021, Warhorse Studios announced that Saber Interactive will be developing a Kingdom Come: Deliverance port for the Nintendo Switch.
+In that same month, Warhorse Studios announced that Saber Interactive will be developing a Kingdom Come: Deliverance port for the Nintendo Switch.

 In August 2021, Saber Interactive acquired 3D Realms, Slipgate Ironworks, SmartPhone Labs, Demiurge Studios, and Fractured Byte.

-In September 2021, Saber Interactive acquired Bytex.

-In December 2021, Saber Interactive acquired DIGIC Pictures and Shiver Entertainment.
+The following month, Saber Interactive acquired Bytex.
+In December of that year, Saber Interactive acquired DIGIC Pictures and Shiver Entertainment.

+In March 2024, following earlier reports, Embracer Group announced that it would divest Saber Interactive by selling it to Beacon Interactive, a company owned by Karch, for US$247 million.
+As part of the deal, Saber Interactive retained the Saber-branded studios, 3D Realms, Digic Pictures, Fractured Byte, Mad Head Games, New World Interactive, Nimble Giant Entertainment, Sandbox Strategies, SmartPhone Labs, Slipgate Ironworks, and Stuntworks, as well as their associated intellectual properties, whereas Embracer Group kept 34BigThings, Aspyr, Beamdog, Demiurge Studios, Shiver Entertainment (later sold to Nintendo), Snapshot Games, Tripwire Interactive, and Tuxedo Labs.
+Beacon Interactive was also given the option to buy 4A Games and Zen Studios at a later date, but both studios ultimately stayed with Embracer Group.